The Representation Project logo

 We are here to change the world.

-Why Its Urgent
+Why It’s Urgent

 Gender stereotypes are a public health crisis.
-Two-thirds of young women have disordered eating.
-One-in-three girls have seriously considered suicide, up significantly from a decade ago.
-Boys who hold traditional ideas about masculinity are significantly more likely to bully and harass others, and to suffer from depression and suicidal ideation.
+Two-thirds of young women experience disordered eating, and one in three girls has seriously considered suicide.
+At the same time, boys and young men who internalize rigid ideas about masculinity are significantly more likely to experience depression, suicidal ideation, substance abuse, and to perpetrate violence or harassment.

 How We Do It

-• We raise awareness through films— viewed over 30 million times worldwide.
+• We raise awareness through films viewed over 30 million times worldwide.

 Please join us.
-We need you.
+We need you!

 Small organization